2023-01-30

 For our running example, we’d need a directory to save the

 wallpapers.
-Let’s create a record type Env
+Let’s create a record type Env that will

 contain a wallpaper directory as configuration and make

-MonadIO m => ReaderT Env m
+MonadIO m => ReaderT Env m implement the two

 typeclasses.